-We are pumped to have John Young as our guest at this year's People's United Bank Vermont City Marathon
+We are pumped to have John Young as our guest at this year's M&T Bank Vermont City Marathon

 So after racing IM Maryland and stopping my quest at mile 16 of the run, I had two choices.
 Rest, recover and reload for another go at an Ironman race in 2018, or come up with a new goal.
 I decided for the later.
 Deep in my heart, I am confident I will return to Ironman racing.
 I am also pretty sure it will be in Maryland.
 As I have stated numerous times, the Cambridge, MD community opens their collective arms to their Ironman visitors.
 And as I have also stated, Gerry Boyle is an unparalleled race director.
 Ask any multiple Ironman finisher, who has raced Maryland, and I am sure they will all agree.